Master Service Agreement

 All Other Non-Clinical Block Products, Services and Memberships for Retail Members

-AMS staff will begin rendering services towards paid invoices for NON-Clinical Block products and services (i.e. hourly consultations, document revisions, mock interviews, accent reductions, etc.) or memberships almost immediately.
-Additionally, you are hiring AMS to provide you with its services regardless of the outcome (minus AMS delivery of the promised product/services).
-Therefore any fee paid in association with any NON-Clinical Block products and services are NON-REFUNDABLE and MAY NOT BE ISSUED A CREDIT.
+AMS staff will begin rendering services towards paid invoices for NON-Clinical Block products and services (i.e. hourly consultations, document revisions, mock interviews, accent reductions, expedited services, etc.) or memberships almost immediately.
+Although AMS will work hard to gain the satisfaction of each of its clients, individual outcomes are not guaranteed and therefore, any fee paid in association with any NON-Clinical Block products and services are NON-REFUNDABLE and MAY NOT BE ISSUED A CREDIT.

 Cancellation Policy for Wholesale Vendors and Members